 - completing other steel and concrete repairs

-In addition, roadway resurfacing and pavement repairing on I-95 will also occur within the project limits.
+In addition, roadway resurfacing and pavement repairs on I-95 will also occur within the project limits.
 I-95 will remain open during this work, but it is anticipated that one lane at a time will be closed to efficiently and safely complete the planned repairs.
-Closure of some ramps to and from I-95 may be required during the planned construction.
+Closure of some ramps to and from I-95 will be required during the planned construction.

 Current Project Schedule & Costs